 By Eric Johnson

-President Russell M. Nelson and Dallin H. Oaks, the first counselor in the Quorum of the Twelve Apostles, emphasized covenants, repentance, and good works during two different messages on the final day of the April General Conference.
+President Russell M. Nelson and Dallin H. Oaks, the first counselor in the First Presidency, emphasized covenants, repentance, and good works during two different messages on the final day of the April General Conference.
 Let’s take a closer look at what these top church leaders had to say.

 The Art of Making Covenants